lucasjoliveau/doc/en/administration/odoo_sh/getting_started/settings.md

 There are two levels of users:

-  * Admin: has access to all features of Odoo.sh.
+  * Admin: has access to all features of Konvergo ERP.sh.

   * User: does not have access to the project settings nor to the production and staging databases.